CLASSIFICATION NO. 135

 Duties may include but are not limited to the following:

-- Assigns and balances work load of staff assigned to shift; communicates with Records Unit employees from shift to shift; passes work from one shift to the next; works with employees to complete task as necessary; performs general Records Unit tasks.
+1. Assigns and balances work load of staff assigned to shift; communicates with Unit employees from shift to shift; passes work from one shift to the next; works with employees to complete task as necessary; performs general Unit tasks.

-- Serves as the Sheriff's Office Records Custodian for the courts in the absence of the Manager; participates and serves on various committees; communicates information to the Records Unit Manager; resolves problems and questions for the public if a Records Unit staff employee is not available; uses appropriate resources for maintenance and/or repairs for office and office equipment.
+5. Serves as the Sheriff’s Office Records Custodian for the courts in the absence of the Manager; participates and serves on various committees; communicates information to the Unit Manager; resolves problems and questions for the public if a Unit staff employee is not available; uses appropriate resources for maintenance and/or repairs for office and office equipment.

-- Communicates training updates with employees on assigned shift; provides and oversees training; assist and provide input on training procedures regarding new laws and ordinances that pertain to the Records Unit; creates and maintains written records procedures in Field Training Evaluation Program (FTEP) and attends weekly training with trainer and trainee during FTEP.
+6. Communicates training updates with employees on assigned shift; provides and oversees training; assist and provide input on training procedures regarding new laws and ordinances that pertain to the Unit; creates and maintains written procedures in Field Training Evaluation Program (FTEP) and attends weekly training with trainer and trainee during FTEP.

 REQUIRED KNOWLEDGE AND SKILLS